-A brief overview of how to stay safe at the beach, overview of what makes this place special and logistics of the program
+A brief overview of what makes Ricketts Point special, of how to stay safe at the beach and the logistics of the program which can include…

-Test your skills with these great sand sculpting and ethereal nature-art challenges and compete to take home a beachy prize from the Gould League in this team work challenge.
+Creativity Challenge: Test your skills with these great sand sculpting and ethereal nature-art challenges and compete to take home a beachy prize from the Gould League in this team-work challenge.
 Students gain appreciation for the recreational value of the beach, gain a sensory experience in the sand and seaweed, and work collaboratively with one another.

 |Program Location||Ricketts Point Marine Sanctuary|